In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 Total Gym Fit vs. XLS summary

-Here at the end of the day with this comparison review, I’m sure you can see that it comes down to that point I made earlier:
+Here at the end of this comparison review, I’m sure you can see that it comes down to that point I made earlier:

 “Do you value the better parts warranty plus the extra 50 pounds of user weight capacity at more than $340?”

 If so, then the Fit is obviously a better choice for you than the XLS.
-If you do not, then there’s no reason that I could find for you to spend that additional 500 bucks.
+If you do not, then there’s no reason to spend that additional 600 bucks.

 I hope that my article detailing the differences between Total Gym’s Fit & XLS models is useful to you, and I wish you well on your fitness journey.